obirikan/TF-IDF-Similarity-Grouper-API/readme.md

 # 🧠 TF-IDF Similarity Grouper API

-A FastAPI backend that allows users to upload documents (PDF, CSV, TXT), extracts and stores their content in memory, and provides two powerful features:
+A FastAPI backend that allows users to upload documents (TXT), extracts and stores their content in memory, and provides two powerful features:

 * 🔍 **Search**: Query the content using TF-IDF + cosine similarity.
 * 🧩 **Grouping**: Cluster similar chunks of text from the uploaded document.